sc18zs/final_project_cs596/loadbalancing/readme.md

     }

 2. System Parameters:
-3.
-Reduced the overall system size to make imbalances more noticeable Modified the input file (pmdotoc.in) to use smaller InitUcell values Adjusted load_imbalance_threshold to ensure the load balancing mechanism would trigger
+3. Reduced the overall system size to make imbalances more noticeable Modified the input file (pmdotoc.in) to use smaller InitUcell values Adjusted load_imbalance_threshold to ensure the load balancing mechanism would trigger

 **Modified Single Step**
+We modified single step to handle load balancing in the correct order and without redundant operations.

 **Load Balancing Function**